 Having a purpose to aim for and earning rewards for completing goals is a great way of motivating your employees.

 Performance appraisals often go wrong when employees feel that they are not appreciated for their good work.
 At the same time, gamification recognizes their efforts by rewards and recognition in the form of badges, points, or leaderboard achievements.

 Since a typical corporate set up requires three significant steps for managing performance measurement of the employees – goal setting, performance tracking, and feedback, with gamification, employees can set goals for their employees and judge their performance objectively.

 It has been observed that when employees are motivated and engaged, they are more efficient, resulting in increased customer satisfaction and less customer inquiry, which in turn saves time.

-Also, gamification increases the efficiency of employees by helping them stay focussed, and hence, consume less time to complete their work.
+Also, gamification increases the efficiency of employees by helping them stay focused, and hence, consume less time to complete their work.

-Designing gamified solutions that address the learning preferences of your employees, ensure that they retain knowledge and apply their learnings.
+Designing gamified solutions that address the learning preferences of your employees ensures that they retain knowledge and apply their learnings.
 As a result, their performance improves, and productivity increases.